Keloid Removal in Miami Beach, FL

 Say goodbye to bothersome keloids once and for all.
 Our effective surgery offers a long-lasting solution.

 Experience the freedom of keloid-free skin with minimal pain and downtime.
 It’s a win-win for comfort and beauty.

 A scar develops when a person’s skin is broken or injured.
 There are many different kinds of scars.
 Some remain relatively flat and stay within the boundaries of the injury, while other scars keep growing and may become elevated and prominent.
 One type of raised scar is called a keloid scar.
 Keloids are often very noticeable because they can get quite large over months or years.
 They can also cause significant cosmetic problems or pain.

 What Are Keloids?

 A defining feature of a keloid scar is that the tissues continue to grow even after the original wound has healed.
-Keloids usually become visible several months after a skin injury occurs.
-The scar tissue can then continue to grow for years afterward.
+A keloid usually becomes visible several weeks after an injury has occurred and the scar tissue can keep growing for several years afterward.

 What Causes Keloids?

 Skin injuries can cause excessive scar tissue to develop, resulting in the appearance of keloid scars.
 Scar healing can be difficult to predict.
 It’s not clear why some people develop keloid scars and other people don’t.
 Here are some injuries that can cause keloids to form:

 - Ear and body piercings (you can have keloids on belly button piercing)